Bishop of Dunkeld: Church of Scotland succession

 In 1560 the Church of Scotland broke its ties with Rome.

 Scottish Episcopal Church succession

 Roman Catholic succession

 The Bishop of Dunkeld is the Ordinary of the Catholic Diocese of Dunkeld in the Province of Saint Andrews and Edinburgh.
-The diocese covers an area of 9,505 km².
+The diocese covers an area of 9,505 km2.
 The see is in the City of Dundee where the seat is located at the Cathedral Church of Saint Andrew.
 The post Reformation diocese was restored by Pope Leo XIII on 4 March 1878.
-The Right Reverend Stephen Robson is the 9th bishop of the diocese since its restoration.
+The Right Reverend Andrew McKenzie is the 10th bishop of the diocese since its restoration.